• Home

 Rebecca Black, MHPS

 My journey to where I am today has been anything but linear.
-Raging and misunderstood for the first twelve years of my life, to being institutionalized for the next six, I know what it's like to feel...different.
+Dealing with my own mental health struggles, I know what it's like to feel...different.
 Different from your peers.
 Different from what you should be accomplishing.
 Different than what you know you could be accomplishing.

 One of the most important developments in psychology over the past decade, in my opinion, is how much we've learned about trauma - what it is, what it is not, how it affects people, how it affects people differently, and more.
 However, we still have so much to learn.